fac-13/vith-Mixtape/README.md

 After lunch we swapped pairs again.
 One pair finished the Music filtering and testing, whilst the other pair finished DOM.js and attempted to add a `render` function.

 ## What we did well
-- TDD, swapping pairs, software architecture, planning, skeleton code, explaining code to each other
+- TDD, swapping pairs, software architecture, planning, skeleton code, explaining code to each other, use the GitHub project board to track flow of issues.

 ## What we struggled with
 - `render` function, filtering duplicates, callbacks, cleaning up the API response data, not using ES6